 Make a booking

 Booking online is easy and secure.
-This website uses SSL Encryption provided by Let’s Encrypt.
-Look for the padlock icon in your browser’s address bar.
-You will receive an email confirming all your details with a follow-up the day before your tour.
+This website uses SSL Encryption (look for the padlock icon in your browser’s address bar) and payments via Stripe.

-I’m a technology entrepreneur, have managed 5-star resorts and restaurants, and started Bali Holiday Secrets as a guide for friends and family who came to visit when I moved to Bali.
+I’m a technology entrepreneur and traveller and began Bali Holiday Secrets as a guide for friends and family who came to visit after I moved to Bali, and has grown to over 1,200 visitors a day.
+I’ve been building online businesses and websites since 1995, so you can be assured your booking is completely secure.